What is Child Care Licensing?

 Note: Additional requirements for child care facilities may be in state statutes; administrative codes; or other local, state, or Federal laws not included in this database.
 Such information can be requested through the agency contact information in the state profiles.

-- Data Set Search that allows users to generate tables of data about licensing policies, practices, and facility requirements collected in the Child Care Licensing Study (CCLS).
+- Data Set Search that allows users to generate tables of data about licensing policies, practices, and facility requirements collected in the 2017 and 2020 Child Care Licensing Studies (CCLS).
 The CCLS data are collected by reviewing and coding directly from child care licensing regulation documents posted on public websites and surveying state child care licensing agencies.
-The data in the National Database of Child Care Licensing Regulations are from the 2017 CCLS.
-Studies are conducted every three years and the data in this tool will be updated when new study findings are released.
-The CCLS is done through a partnership between the National Center on Early Childhood Quality Assurance and the National Association for Regulatory Administration.

 There are two data sets to search:

-- AVAILABLE NOW!
-Licensing Agency Policies.
-This data set includes the results of the NARA Child Care Licensing Programs and Policies Survey.
-For the 2017 CCLS, NARA sent the online survey via SurveyMonkey to all state child care licensing agencies in March 2018.
-Respondents submitted their answers electronically, and by January 2019, all 50 states and the District of Columbia had responded.
+- Licensing Agency Policies.
+This data set includes the results of the 2017 NARA Child Care Licensing Programs and Policies Survey.
+Responses were from all 50 states and the District of Columbia.

 Click here for an index of the categories and topics included in the Licensing Agency Policies data set.

-- COMING SOON!
-Facility Requirements.
-This data set includes data collected from a review of child care licensing regulations that were current as of December 31 of the study year (for example, the data from 2017 CCLS were coded from regulations that were current as of December 31, 2017).
+- Facility Requirements.
+This data set includes data collected from a review of child care licensing regulations from all 50 states and the District of Columbia that were current as of December 31, 2020.

 Licensing requirements are frequently updated in response to new legislation, data analysis, provider feedback, and in response to new research and industry trends.
 This database can support licensing and Child Care and Development Fund administrators in exploring how other states and territories have developed clear, measurable, and achievable regulations to better inform child care providers and safeguard children’s health, development, and well-being.

-This database was developed with funds from Grant #90TA0002-01-00 for the U.S. Department of Health and Human Services, Administration for Children and Families, Office of Child Care and Office of Head Start, and the Health Resources and Services Administration, Maternal and Child Health Bureau, by the National Center for Early Childhood Quality Assurance.
+This database was developed by the National Center on Early Childhood Quality Assurance with funds from Grant #90TA0002-05-02 for the U.S. Department of Health and Human Services, Administration for Children and Families, Office of Child Care and Office of Head Start.
+This resource may be duplicated for noncommercial uses without permission.